 That said, when trying to come up with an idea to submit to my friend, Shelley, of CMomCook, who is hosting Bread Baking Day #53, – Swirly Breads, for a swirly bread (look at her gorgeous Chocolate Povitica!), it hit me one sleepless night..Sriracha and cheese, an idea stemming from the Sriracha Macaroni and Cheese I made in June.

 I knew deep down that someone or someone(s) had most certainly thought of Sriracha bread before me, especially since Sriracha is one of the most popular Asian chili sauces out there, and it would MARRY so well with bread, but there’s always a small chance, right?

-Well..it was not to be, but I did find this great recipe for it, saving me a lot of leg work.
+Well..it was not to be, but I did find this great recipe for Sriracha cheddar bread, saving me a lot of leg work (linked below).
 Of course, I made a few changes, like doubling the sriracha and adding 1 cup of pepper jack cheese along with the cheddar to increase the heat factor, but you can use all cheddar or any combination of cheeses you prefer.

 This bread is not your usual soft-crusted white bread since you spray the sides of the oven and top of the loaf with water before shutting the oven door.
-This produces steam, which gives the bread a very crisp, flaky, rustic crust, similar to a baguette.
+This produces steam, which gives the bread a very crisp, flaky, rustic crust, similar to a French or Italian loaf.
 If you prefer a softer crust, skip the water spray steam bath.

 Should I pin these sticky buns to my bread board or breakfast board?
 The pasta salad to my pasta board or salad board?